gravitational/teleport/rfd/00xx-snowflake-support.md

 ### Snowflake architecture

 * Snowflake uses REST API for communication.
 * Payload is a regular JSON.
-Some queries can also carry payload in [Arrow format](https://arrow.apache.org/).
+Some responses can also carry payload in [Arrow format](https://arrow.apache.org/).
 * Snowflake uses a slightly modified JWT token flow for authentication (details below).

 ### Teleport configuration